genemine/DISHyper/README.md

 Setup
 ------------------------
-The setup process for DSIHyper requires the following steps:
+The setup process for DISHyper requires the following steps:
 ### Download
 Download DISHyper.
 The following command clones the current DISHyper repository from GitHub: